bigskysoftware/grugbrain.dev/index.md

 thing, will help big brain see reality on ground more quickly

-remember!  big brain have big brain!  need only be harness for good and not in service of spirit complexity demon on accident many times
+remember!  big brain have big brain!  need only be harness for good and not in service of spirit complexity demon on accident many times seen

-(best grug brain able to herd multiple big brain in right direction and produce many complexity demon trap crystals)
+(best grug brain able to herd multiple big brain in right direction and produce many complexity demon trap crystals, large shiney rock pile!)

-also sometimes call demo approach "prototype", sound fancier to elders
+also sometimes call demo approach "prototype", sound fancier to elder

 grug say prototype early in software making, _especially_ if many big brains